reilem/effects/Eff/README.md

 commands to install eff.
 It is recommended to run each command individually but running the script directly is also an option and should be sufficient.

+Complete installation instructions can be found at: https://github.com/matijapretnar/eff

 ## Execution

 (Make sure you have run `opam switch 4.05.0`, or whichever latest stable version you are running before continuing)